fjollberg/rpi-powerwalker-plus/README.md

 ## Failed spectacularly to run on Raspberry Pi

-This project failed spectacularly to run on a Raspberry Pi which was my original intention to see if I could achieve.
+This project failed spectacularly to run on a Raspberry Pi which was my original intention.
-The primary isse is that the bundled JRE does not support the arm64 architecture.
+The first issue is that the bundled JRE does not support the arm64 architecture.
 I guess I should have seen that in advance.

-In addition there are other binaries in the package.
-I've made an attempt to provide anarnm64 jre, but the libppbedrvc.so is also necessary, to talk to the device I presume.
+But in addition there are other binaries in the package.
+I've made an attempt to provide an arm64 jre from unstable, and the webapp starts with it, but the libppbedrvc.so is also necessary, to talk to the actual device I presume.

 So, end of the road.